Analyzing Machupo virus-receptor binding by molecular dynamics simulations

-Address:\\ $^1$Section of Integrative Biology, Institute for Cellular and Molecular Biology, and Center for Computational Biology and Bioinformatics.
-The University of Texas at Austin, Austin, TX 78712, USA.\\ $^2$Department of Chemistry and Biochemistry, Institute for Cellular and Molecular Biology, The University of Texas at Austin, Austin, TX 78712, USA.\\ $^3$Section of Molecular Genetics and Microbiology, Institute for Cellular and Molecular Biology, The University of Texas at Austin, Austin, TX 78712, USA.\\ $^4$School of Medicine, Texas Tech University Health Sciences Center, Lubbock, TX 79430, USA.\\
+Address:\\ $^1$Department of Integrative Biology, Institute for Cellular and Molecular Biology, and Center for\\Computational Biology and Bioinformatics.
+The University of Texas at Austin, Austin, TX 78712, USA.\\ $^2$Department of Molecular Biosciences, Institute for Cellular and Molecular Biology, The University of Texas at Austin, Austin, TX 78712, USA.\\ $^3$School of Medicine, Texas Tech University Health Sciences Center, Lubbock, TX 79430, USA.\\

 $^*$Corresponding author\\ $\phantom{^*}$Email: austin.meyer@utexas.edu\\ $\phantom{^*}$Phone: +1 512 971 0123\\

 Manuscript type: research article